-We are pleased to announce The Williams-Mystic and Connecticut College Study Away and Research Fellowship!
+There’s still time for any interdisciplinary adventurers to apply to The Williams-Mystic and Connecticut College Study Away and Research Fellowship!

 For more information contact:

 Shirley Parson (Director, Office of Study Away, Fanning 113)